-Why West Side Story Co-Stars Rachel Zegler and Josh Andres Rivera Are Fueling Dating Rumors - E!
+West Side Story Co-Stars Rachel Zegler and Josh Andres Rivera Are Dating - E!
 Online

-Falling in love in America?
+Falling in love in America!

-Rachel Zegler added fuel to the rumors that she is dating her West Side Story co-star Josh Andres Rivera on Valentine's Day with several sweet social media messages.
+A source exclusively tells E!
+News that Rachel Zegler is dating her West Side Story co-star Josh Andres Rivera, which she also seemed to confirm herself on Valentine's Day with several sweet social media messages.

 On her Instagram feed, the 20-year-old actress posted a cozy black-and-white selfie of the two of them together with a caption that referenced the romantic holiday: "committing valen-crimes."